Aliasing-Free Neural Audio Synthesis: Abstract

 \section{Abstract}

-Neural vocoders and codecs reconstruct waveforms from acoustic representations, which directly impact the audio quality.
-Among existing methods, upsampling-based time-domain models are superior in both inference speed and synthesis quality, achieving state-of-the-art performance.
-Still, despite their success in producing perceptually natural sound, their synthesis fidelity remains limited due to the aliasing artifacts brought by the inadequately designed model architectures.
-In particular, the unconstrained nonlinear activation generates an infinite number of harmonics that exceed the Nyquist frequency, resulting in ``folded-back'' aliasing artifacts.
-The widely used upsampling layer, ConvTranspose, copies the mirrored low-frequency parts to fill the empty high-frequency region, resulting in ``mirrored'' aliasing artifacts.
-Meanwhile, the combination of its inherent periodicity and the mirrored DC bias also brings ``tonal artifact,'' resulting in constant-frequency ringing.
-This paper aims to solve these issues from a signal processing perspective.
-Specifically, we apply oversampling and anti-derivative anti-aliasing to the activation function to obtain its anti-aliased form, and replace the problematic ConvTranspose layer with resampling to avoid the ``tonal artifact'' and eliminate aliased components.
-Based on our proposed anti-aliased modules, we introduce Pupu-Vocoder and Pupu-Codec, and release high-quality pre-trained checkpoints to facilitate audio generation research.
-We build a test signal benchmark to illustrate the effectiveness of the anti-aliased modules, and conduct experiments on speech, singing voice, music, and audio to validate our proposed models.
-Experimental results confirm that our lightweight Pupu-Vocoder and Pupu-Codec models can easily outperform existing systems on singing voice, music, and audio, while achieving comparable performance on speech.
-Demos, codes, and checkpoints are available at \url{https://www.yichenggu.com/AliasingFreeNeuralAudioSynthesis/}.
+In neural audio synthesis, neural vocoders and codecs are models that reconstruct waveforms from acoustic and latent representations, which are essential to the resulting audio quality.
+While current models are capable of generating perceptually natural speech, they still struggle with high-fidelity music and singing voice synthesis, as severe aliasing artifacts are introduced by non-linear activation functions and upsampling layers in existing architectures.
+Although various anti-aliasing techniques have been proposed in digital signal processing, their integration into neural vocoders and codecs remains under-explored.
+This paper incorporates differentiable anti-aliasing techniques into the activation and upsampling modules to bridge this gap, and thus presents Pupu-Vocoder and Pupu-Codec.
+We build a test signal benchmark to evaluate the anti-aliased modules, and validate our proposed models on speech, singing voice, music, and audio.
+Experimental results show that Pupu-Vocoder and Pupu-Codec outperform existing systems on singing voice, music, and audio, while achieving comparable performance on speech.
+Demos, codes, and checkpoints are available at \url{VocodexElysium.github.io/AliasingFreeNeuralAudioSynthesis/}.